pcerman/mal/README.md

 * key for hash-map can be string, keyword, symbol and integer number
 * AVL tree is used for hashmap

-All implementations are trying to load **.malrc** file in the current directory at the start of the intepreter.
+All implementations are trying to load **.malrc** file in the current directory when intepreter is started.
 There are symbolic links _.malrc_ into _../lib/init.mal_ file in all four implementations.

 Subfolder [lib](https://github.com/pcerman/mal/tree/master/lib) contains several mal libraries